session-replay-tools/tcpcopy/README.md

         target server '61.135.233.160', and connect 61.135.233.161 for asking intercept to pass response packets to it.

-        Although "-c" parameter is optional, it is set here in order to simplifying route commands.
+        Although "-c" parameter is optional, it is set here in order to simplify route commands.

 ##Note
 1. It is tested on Linux only (kernal 2.6 or above)
 2. TCPCopy may lose packets hence lose requests
 3. Root privilege is required
-4. TCPCopy does only support client-initiated connections now
+4. TCPCopy only supports client-initiated connections now
 5. TCPCopy does not support replay for server applications which use SSL/TLS
 6. Please execute "./tcpcopy -h" or "./intercept -h" for more details.